 A. The term "Project" shall mean the design and construction of stormwater infiltration structures within the Beach Road Parking lot in the Village of Lake George, New York as generally described in the Project Management Plan and the Lake Champlain Watershed Environmental Assistance Program General Management Plan, dated June, 2004 and approved by CENAD on June, 2004.
-The term includes the pre-Agreement design work described in paragraph M. of this Article and the non-Federal design and construction work described in paragraph N. of this Article.
+The term includes the non-Federal design and construction work described in paragraph N. of this Article.

 B. The term "total project costs" shall mean the sum of all costs incurred by the Non-Federal Sponsor and the Government in accordance with the terms of this Agreement directly related to design and construction of the Project.
-Subject to the provisions of this Agreement, the term shall include, but is not necessarily limited to: the Government's design costs not incurred pursuant to any other agreement for the Project; the Government's costs of preparation of environmental compliance documentation in accordance with Article II.A.2. of this Agreement; the Non-Federal Sponsor's and the Government's costs of investigations to identify the existence and extent of hazardous substances in accordance with Article XIV.A. of this Agreement; the Government's costs of historic preservation activities in accordance with Article XVII.A. and Article XVII.C.1. of this Agreement; the Government's actual construction costs; the sum of the costs of the pre-Agreement design work determined in accordance with Article II.B.4. of this Agreement and the costs of the non-Federal design and construction work determined in accordance with Article II.B.6. of this Agreement, but not to exceed 50 percent of the Non-Federal Sponsor's required share of 35 percent of total project costs; the Government's supervision and administration costs; the Non-Federal Sponsor's and the Government's costs of participation in the Project Coordination Team in accordance with Article V of this Agreement; the Government's costs of contract dispute settlements or awards; the Government's costs of contract dispute settlements or awards; the value of lands, easements, rights-of-way, relocations, and improvements necessary on lands, easements, and rights-of-way to enable the disposal of dredged or excavated material for which the Government affords credit in accordance with Article IV of this Agreement or for which reimbursement by the Government is required pursuant to Article II.B.3. of this Agreement; and the Non-Federal Sponsor's and the Government's costs of audit in accordance with Articles X.B. and X.C. of this Agreement.
-The term does not include any costs for operation, maintenance, repair, rehabilitation, or replacement of the Project; any costs of betterments work under Article II.H.2. of this Agreement; any costs of dispute resolution under Article VII of this Agreement; the Government's costs for data recovery activities in accordance with Article XVII.C.2. and Article XVII.C.3. of this Agreement; or the Non-Federal Sponsor's costs of negotiating this Agreement.
+Subject to the provisions of this Agreement, the term shall include, but is not necessarily limited to: the costs of the Non-Federal Sponsor's pre-Agreement design work determined in accordance with Article II.B.4. of this Agreement; the Government's design costs not incurred pursuant to any other agreement for the Project; the Government's costs of preparation of environmental compliance documentation in accordance with Article II.A.2. of this Agreement; the Non-Federal Sponsor's and the Government's costs of investigations to identify the existence and extent of hazardous substances in accordance with Article XIV.A. of this Agreement; the Government's costs of historic preservation activities in accordance with Article XVII.A., Article XVII.B., and Article XVII.D.1. of this Agreement; the Government's actual construction costs; the costs of the non-Federal design and construction work determined in accordance with Article II.B.6. of this Agreement, but not to exceed 50 percent of the Non-Federal Sponsor's required share of 35 percent of total project costs; the Government's supervision and administration costs; the Non-Federal Sponsor's and the Government's costs of participation in the Project Coordination Team in accordance with Article V of this Agreement; the Government's costs of contract dispute settlements or awards; the Government's costs of contract dispute settlements or awards; the value of lands, easements, rightsof-way, relocations, and improvements necessary on lands, easements, and rights-of-way to enable the disposal of dredged or excavated material for which the Government affords credit in accordance with Article IV of this Agreement or for which reimbursement by the Government is required pursuant to Article II.B.3. of this Agreement; and the Non-Federal Sponsor's and the Government's costs of audit in accordance with Articles X.B. and X.C. of this Agreement.
+The term does not include any costs for operation, maintenance, repair, rehabilitation, or replacement of the Project; any costs of betterments work under Article II.H.2. of this Agreement; any costs of dispute resolution under Article VII of this Agreement; the Government's costs for data recovery activities in accordance with Article XVII.D.2. and Article XVII.G. of this Agreement; or the Non-Federal Sponsor's costs of negotiating this Agreement.